Skip to Content

 The ric rac plant tolerates all normal household temperatures just fine.
 If you want to grow your ric rac cactus outdoors, you must live somewhere where it stays above roughly 50 degrees Fahrenheit year round.
 This plant will not tolerate cold temps, and it will die in freezing climates.

 Since it comes from the rainforest, this tropical cactus enjoys higher levels of humidity.
 However, it is resilient and does fine in normal household humidity levels, too.
-To increase the humidity around your plant, you can add a tray with pebbles and water, mist the plant, or add a room humidifier.
+I do not have a humidifier with my plant, and it has grown like crazy over the years.

 ric rac cactus

-Yes.
-While it’s a fast-growing plant, it also likes to be rootbound.
-And it grows best when it’s snug in its pot.
-I would recommend repotting every 1-2 hears depending on how quickly your plant is growing.
-Check the drainage holes for signs of the roots popping out and looking for more room.
+It also doesn’t mind being a bit rootbound, and it grows best when it’s snug in its pot.
+I would recommend repotting every 1-2 years depending on the growth rate.
+Check the drainage holes for signs of the roots popping out and looking for more room before sizing your pot up.

-I had had my epiphyllum “queen of the night” bloom many times.
-And it’s truly awesome!
-Both types of ric rac cactus bloom at night.
+Both types of ric rac or fishbone cactus bloom—and only at night.
 Epiphyllum/disocactus anguliger generally produces white flowers in the fall, while selenicereus anthonyanus produces pink flowers in the spring and summer.
+My ric rac has bloomed gorgeous white flowers many times (see photo below).

-The first thing you can do to encourage flowering on both types of ric rac cactus is to let the plant mature.
+You can encourage flowering by letting your plant mature and keeping it in optimal care conditions.
 I know, I know.
 That’s not a shortcut!
 But sometimes there aren’t shortcuts with plants.
 My queen of the night didn’t bloom for years, and now it blooms nonstop all year long.

 Propagating a ric rac cactus is very similar to propagating other succulent stems and leaves.
-You can propagate this plant using cuttings in either soil or water.
-Let’s talk about the soil method first.
+You can propagate this plant using cuttings in directly in soil.
+While you can propagate in water, the the soil propagation is usually so successful that I skip water.

 • Cut a piece of a stem off.
 Make sure it’s a few inches long.